melvinchia3636/shoppingApp/README.md

 <center><h1 align="center">🛍️ Shopping App</h1></center>

-<p align="center">Your convenient online grocery store for fresh produce.</p>
+<p align="center">Your convenient online grocery store for random products.</p>

 ## 👀 Overview

 The Shopping App simplifies your grocery shopping experience, bringing fresh produce directly to your doorstep.
-Our intuitive interface and streamlined checkout process make it effortless to browse, select, and order your favorite fruits, vegetables, and more.
+Our intuitive interface and streamlined checkout process make it effortless to browse, select, and order your favorite goods.

 All the texts above are just AI-generated fancy bullshit.
 Feel free to ignore them.